pleszyk/WeatherMap/README.md

 ## Usage

-The top right button to displays the layers and switches between them.
+The top right button displays the layers and switches between them.
 The bottom right button gets your current location and displays a forecast.
 The bottom left button toggles satellite map mode.
 The top left button toggles light & dark mode.
 The search box will autocomplete suggested places, show a pin & forecast for that location.

 ## Implementation